eliotcochrane/eliotcochrane.github.io/_posts/2023-11-01-snow-nihongo.md

 ### Ski Stuff

-This is where we will take a look into ski equipment and also some of the fitting terms that you might use.
-These tips can help give you a better fit when renting gear or bragging about your own!
+This is where we will take a look into ski equipment and also some of the fitting terms that resort staff might use.
+These tips can help give the staff a better understanding of what's needed from them.

 | English | Romanization | Japanese |
 | :-----: | :----------: | :------: |